 Make Sure You’re Prepared

 Food isn’t the only thing that needs to be prepped.
 Another good tip for planning the perfect backyard barbecue is to make sure to have your decorations and accessories sorted out beforehand.
+For instance if you plan to set up near your large backyard pond, make sure your pond is nicely lit up and beautified before hand.

 You’ll want to have enough plates, cutlery, and napkins, along with enough chairs for everyone to sit.
 Ensure your grill is well stocked with charcoal and that your grilling utensils are clean and ready to be used.
 Just as a precaution, stock up on extra masks for your guests, along with other common sanitization items like wipes and hand sanitizer.